Mattwmaster58/close-my-bank-account/README.md

 Banks often offer sign-up bonuses for opening an account.
 Some people like to sign up for dozens of accounts and rake in the cash from all the sign-up bonuses.
 For these people, finding how to close an account quickly can be a legitimate time saver.

-The leading source of how to close bank accounts is this (Doctor Of Credit thread)[https://www.doctorofcredit.com/complete-list-of-ways-to-close-bank-accounts-at-each-bank/?utm_source=closemybankaccount#], but since it's manually updated, it often falls out of date.
+The leading source of how to close bank accounts is this [Doctor Of Credit thread](https://www.doctorofcredit.com/complete-list-of-ways-to-close-bank-accounts-at-each-bank/?utm_source=closemybankaccount), but since it's manually updated, it often falls out of date.

 ## Structure